-This course is an introduction to differential and integral calculus, utilizing verbal, graphical, tabular, and algebraic points of view."
+This is the first half of a standard single-variable calculus course that utilizes verbal, graphical, tabular, and algebraic points of view.
+Topics include limits and continuity, applications of the derivative, and the fundamental theorem of calculus.
 Prerequisite: MA 115 or equivalent.
-(Alternate years 2021-2022)
+(Alternate years 2023-2024)